 - Different exam boards will suit different students so check out my podcast episodes and look for the ones about exam boards if you’re interested

-If you’ve been caught in this trap, make 2016 your year to get out of it.
+If you’ve been caught in the exam cycle trap, make next year your year to get out of it.
 I guarantee your students will thank you for it.

 When I first started teaching, I didn’t give much thought to sight-reading.
-I have always been a good sight-reader so I assumed that my students would be too.
-It wasn’t until I’d been teaching for a while that I realised that this was far from true.
+When it comes to playing piano, I have always been a good sight-reader so I assumed that my students would be too.
+It wasn’t until after quite a few lessons that I realised that this was far from true.

-I’d say that around 90% of the students that I come into contact with (my own students, when examining, at master classes, etc.), struggle with this key skill which I now make the focus of the start of every lesson with every student.
+I’d say that around 90% of the students that I come into contact with (my own students, when examining, at master classes, etc.), struggle with this key skill.
+I now make sight reading the focus of the start of every lesson with every student.

-Just allocate 3-5 minutes to help your students understand how to sight-read in class and set them work to do over the week.
+Just allocate 3-5 minutes during their piano lesson to get your student practicing their sight-reading skills.
+This will help them understand how to sight-read both in private lessons and on work you set them to do over the week.

-I like using the Piano Adventures sight-reading books as they are structured in a week-by-week format and they introduce and practice ideas in an intervallic and chordal manner which suits my teaching.
+When it comes to my preferred lesson book for sight-reading, I like using the Piano Adventures sight-reading books.
+They’re structured in a week-by-week format, and they also introduce and practice ideas in an intervallic and chordal manner which suits how I like to teach.

 What mistakes have YOU made?

 I’d love for you to share your biggest mistake as a beginner piano teacher.

 What would you like other young teachers to avoid?